ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 * Upload your GMT file and the OBO file
 * Leave the selected relations at "is_a" and "part_of" and click "Reannotate"

 After some seconds you should get a new GMT file with propagated GO terms.
-The GO terms will now also have descriptions.
+Also importantly, the GO terms will now also have descriptions!

-## Step 4: Get list
+## Step 4: Get list of significant gene families from CAFE

+For our "gene list" (actually gene family list) we will extract the HOGs that were found to be significant from the CAFE analysis:

 ```
 significant_family <-read_tsv("data/cafe/cafe_results/Base_family_results.txt") %>%